Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/modules/VestedDelegation/VestedDelegation.md

 function claimPositionReward(address staker, address to, uint256 epochNumber, uint256 balanceChangeIndex) external nonpayable
 ```

-Claims reward for the vest manager (delegator).
+Claims reward for the vest manager (delegator) and distribute it to the desired address.

+*It can be called only by the vest manager*

 #### Parameters